 1989: Druther's begins communications with Dairy Queen in regard to possible conversion.

 1991: The conversion to Dairy Queen® is completed.
 The "Druther's Phenomenon" within the Dairy Queen® system begins.
-We would rename Druther's International to Druther's Systems to better fit our role as a Dairy Queen franchise operator with over 100 locations.
+We would reorganize Druther's International, choosing Druther's Systems as the name of our holding company, to better fit our role as a Dairy Queen franchise operator with over 100 locations.

 1997: Berkshire Hathaway and Warren Buffett agree to buy International Dairy Queen, Inc. on October 21st.